nulziiorsh/KNN-locality-preserving-hashing/README.md

 Date: 09/15/2020

+**META-DESCRIPTION:**

+Inevitably, I learned from the very first lab of the Machine Learning course how to better implement KNN, namely, non-arbitrarily compute the hyperparameter K, that Iris Form bases upon.
+Additionally, to achieve a better time complexity, I implemented a Locality-preserving hashing (LPH) algorithm that given a feature vector accesses its near neighbors in O(1).

 **DESCRIPTION:**

-knn.py is an implementation of the full experimentation pipeline for a K-Nearest Neighbor model, trained with a custom locality-preserving hashing algorithm, available in locality_preserving_hashing,py.
+knn.py is an implementation of the full experimentation pipeline for a K-Nearest Neighbor model, trained with a custom locality-preserving hashing algorithm, available in locality_preserving_hashing.py.

 **DESIGN:**